 Anemone Hill Multi-Use Trail

-Design Concepts worked with the City of Boulder Open Space and Mountain Parks Division, providing trail alignment and designs, including GPS/GIS maps for trail alternatives, in the Anemone Hill recreation area west of Boulder.
+Design Concepts worked with the City of Boulder Open Space and Mountain Parks Division to create trail alignment and designs, including GPS/GIS maps for trail alternatives in this area west of Boulder.

-Stakeholders for this project also included the Boulder Open Space Board, Boulder City Council, Boulder Mountain Bike Alliance and citizens.
-The Anemone Hill site is a treasured open space parcel, which also made it highly contentious when it came to potential development of any trails accessible by the public.
+Stakeholders for this project also included the Boulder Open Space Board, Boulder City Council, Boulder Mountain Bike Alliance, and local citizens.
+As the Anemone Hill site has long been a treasured open space parcel, the potential development of publically-accessible trails was highly contentious.

-The City of Boulder Open Space and Mountain Parks used their West Trail Study Area (WTSA) Plan, which was called for in their Visitor Master Plan, as a guiding document.
-The City spent about three years working on the WTSA plan which included about 18 months of work with a community group of 16 to plan for recreational use in the western part of Boulder's system.
+The City of Boulder Open Space and Mountain Parks used the West Trail Study Area plan, which was called for in their Visitor Master Plan, as a guiding document.
+The City spent three years working on the WTSA plan, including 18 months collaborating with a small community group to plan for recreational use in the western part of Boulder's system.
 When the original plan went before City Council, they expressed a desire for a formal, detailed trail and use plan for one portion of the area covered by the WTSA Plan.

-The City hired Design Concepts to help address this highly controversial and high profile area.
-We presented to and listened to the public, the Open Space Board and City Council, and helped the groups work through all issues that were raised.
-Plans were produced that were accessible by a number of user groups.
-City Council selected hiking only with dogs off-leash.
-These trails are currently being designed for bidding and construction.
+Boulder city hired Design Concepts to bring a grand vision into reality for this controversial and high profile area.
+We listened to the community, presented options, to them and the Open Space Board and City Council, and helped the groups work through all issues to resolution.
+The plans we produced plans were made available to several user groups, and the City Council ultimately selected a plan that included only hiking with dogs off-leash, which we designed and were received with delight.

 The final trail consists of a three-mile loop trail and a 1.5-mile linear trail, both accessible by walking from downtown Boulder.